What It Could Mean if You Have Cloudy Urine

 If you’re not taking in enough water or you’re expelling more than you are ingesting (say, because you’re sweating, running a fever, or have diarrhea and/or vomiting), you could become dehydrated.

 That state can also result in murky urine, says Dr. Gul.
 You could also have foamy or darker yellow pee and, if dehydration goes on long enough, it can lead to confusion, weakness, and may even be life threatening.
-(These are the best—and worst—drinks to keep you hydrated.)

 Retrograde ejaculation is when men orgasm, but don’t ejaculate much, if any, semen.
 In men, semen and urine share the same passageway (the urethra) out of the body.
 When men ejaculate, the bladder should close over to keep semen out.
 If it doesn’t, the semen can leak into the bladder and eventually into the urine.

 It’s not a common problem and may not even require treatment, unless it’s interfering with conception.
 You should investigate and treat any underlying problems, like diabetes or an enlarged prostate, that could be contributing to the problem.
+(Here are 13 secrets your urologist wants you to know.)

 An enlarged prostate